ChiefPay/ChiefPay.js/readme.md

           break;
         case "OUT_OF_RANGE":
           for (const field of e.fields) {
-            console.error("Not in the range", field); //e.g. discount or accuracy }
+            console.error("Not in the range", field); //e.g. accuracy }
           break;
         case "UNAUTHENTICATED": console.error("You forgot to specify the apiKey"); break;